rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 amillenialism should perhaps just be called the "biblical view" or the "orthodox view" as it requires no modern eisegesis and can be understood exegetically.

+not literal 1000 year

+one resurrection

+Jesus could come at any minute, "thief in the night"